batect/batect-sample-java/README.md

 ## Important notes

-As this is just a sample application used to demonstrate how to use batect, the code itself is definitely not production ready.
+As this is just a sample application used to demonstrate how to use Batect, the code itself is definitely not production ready.
 A number of shortcuts have been taken, including:

 * There is no error checking or validation